xvkzl/WindowsYouSuck/README.md

   Windows Malware Development with Rust.

-LEARN HOW TO MAKE FUCKING MALWARE FOR WINDOWS HAHAHHAHAHAHA!!!
+LEARN HOW TO MAKE MALWARE FOR WINDOWS HAHAHHAHAHAHA!!!

 **Chapters**
 - Fundamentals